riv-dev/code_checker/README.md

 - Validity of void tags
 - Ryukyu rule: No "/" character at end of void tags
 - Ryukyu rule: No half-width spaces in Japanese, Korean, and Chinese characters
+- Ryukyu rule: Only one h1 tag per document, usually for the logo or page title

 Checks .scss fils for basic syntax and coding errors.
 Current version checks the following:
 - Common compass mixins that must be used